Michael Commons: Dare Association

-The International Health, Education and Development Division of Dare Association has the broad goal of improving the people's well-being in developing countries.
+The International Health, Education and Development Division of Dare Association focuses on collaborating in the goal "of improving the wellbeing of people in developing countries".

 Dare Institute

 The Dare Institute is a group led by the Dare Association.
 This group is devoted to research in psychological topics such as human development, psychiatry and the law, political psychology, behavioral economics, and cognitive science.

 Core Complexity Assessments

 Commons is also associated with Core Complexity Assessments, a company that uses research in developmental psychology to pair candidates with jobs.
 Core Complexity Assessments' "tools are designed to help companies and managers hire smarter, retain workers, invest in employee development and human resources planning, and thereby shape the future organizational structure of the company".

 Patents

 Commons, with Mitzi Sturgeon White, was issued a patent related to hierarchical stacked neural networks.